-If activity is currently being conducted and has not been permitted, an NOI shall be submitted immediately.
-Dischargers who are currently permitted under the LPDES version of this permit that expires on April 7, 2020, are not required to submit a new NOI.
-Provided the applicability requirements of the reissued permit are met, these permitted dischargers will automatically be covered under the reissued LPDES permit.
-Per 40 CFR 122.28(b)(2)(vi) and LAC33:IX.2515.B.2.f, LDEQ will notify each permittee in writing after permit finalization.
-This written notification of coverage along with a link to the reissued permit are effective for these automatically-authorized permittees on the postmark date of the notification of the facility's coverage under the reissued general permit.
+Dischargers who are currently permitted under the LPDES version of this permit that expires on December 31, 2019, are not required to submit a new NOI.
+Provided the applicability requirements of the reissued permit are met, these permitted dischargers will be automatically reauthorized under the reissued LPDES permit.
+Per 40 CFR 122.28(b)(2)(vi), LDEQ will notify each permittee in writing after permit finalization.
+This written notification of coverage along with a link to the reissued permit will be sent to each permittee after permit finalization.
+Permit conditions in the reissued permit are effective for these automatically-authorized permittees on the postmark date of the notification of the facility's coverage under the reissued general permit.

-Any permittee covered by an individual permit may submit form DPST-G and request that the individual permit be canceled if the permitted source or activity is also eligible for coverage by this general permit.
+Any permittee covered by an individual permit or other general permit(s) may submit form H2O-G and request that the individual permit or other permit(s) be canceled if the permitted source or activity is also accepted for coverage by this general permit.
 Upon approval by this Office, the permittee will be notified of coverage by this general permit and of cancellation of the previous permit(s).